ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Append-only Log

-The security properties of the Append-only Log are determined by the choice of the verifiable data structure used to produce Receipts.
+The security properties of the Append-only Log are determined by the choice of the verifiable data structure used by the Transparency Service to produce Receipts.
+This verifiable data structure MUST support the following security requirements:

+Append-Only:

+: once included in the verifiable data structure, a Signed Statement cannot be modified, deleted, or reordered; hence its Receipt provides a universally-verifiable proof of registration.

+Non-equivocation:

+: there is no fork in the Append-only Log.
+Everyone with access to its content sees the same collection of Signed Statements, and can check that it is consistent with any Receipts they have verified.

+Replayability:

+: the Append-only Log includes sufficient information to enable everyone with access to its content to check that each included Signed Statement has been correctly registered.

 In addition to Receipts, some verifiable data structures might support additional proof types, such as proofs of consistency, or proofs of non inclusion.

-Specific verifiable data structures, such those describes in {{-CT}} and {{-COMETRE}} are out of scope for this document.
+Specific verifiable data structures, such those describes in {{-CT}} and {{-COMETRE}}, and the review of their security requirements for SCITT are out of scope for this document. q
 ### Adjacent Services

 Transparency Services can be deployed along side other database or object storage technologies.